Axon Enterprise: Pivot to bodycams and law enforcement technology

 TASER opened an office in Seattle in 2013, and a foreign office in Amsterdam, Netherlands in May 2014.
 In June 2015, the company announced the formation of a new Seattle-based division known as Axon, which would encompass the company's technology businesses, including body-worn cameras, digital evidence management, and analytics.
 Rick Smith explained that the branch was inspired by Microsoft's use of the Xbox brand to branch into entertainment businesses, stating that "Axon was the name that we used for selling cameras historically, but we realized that brand had the room to grow and encompass all of our connected technologies."
 The Taser brand would still be used for the company's weapons products.

 On April 5, 2017, TASER rebranded as Axon to reflect its expanded business.
 The company also announced an intent to offer free one-year trials of its body-worn camera products and Evidence.com services to U.S. law enforcement agencies.
 While the Taser product line still contributes to a significant portion of its revenue, the company's technologies business had seen major gains.
 As of 2017, they comprised a quarter of the company's business, while Axon cameras had a market share of 85% among police departments in the United States' major cities.
 The rebranding was also intended to help distance the company from the negative stigma surrounding the Taser brand, with Smith acknowledging that they were "a bit of a distraction" when recruiting employees for its technology business.

 In May 2018, Axon acquired competitor VieVu for $4.6 million in cash and $2.5 million in common stock.

 In 2022, an Ontario police officer was shot and killed with an Axon body-worn camera recording the death.
 This was the first case of a Canadian police officer being fatally shot while wearing a body camera.

 Axon's cloud services division accounts for 40% of the company's 2024 revenue.

 In November 2025, Axon agreed to acquire Carbyne for $625 million in cash, intending to integrate Carbyne's AI-powered 911 technology into Axon's public safety ecosystem to enhance connected response capabilities.

+Political activity

+From 2024 to July 2026, Axon spent $5.3 million on federal lobbying in the United States.